 However, they do appear to establish territories with one another and will defend them should anyone trespass on them.

-This can make it difficult for predators as they can quickly recognize when another animal has encroached on their territory and remove it swiftly using their strong hind legs.
+This can make it difficult for predators, as they can quickly recognize when another animal has encroached on their territory and swiftly remove it using their strong hind legs.

 Due to changes brought upon by humans encroaching on natural habitats, the population of these unique creatures has been dwindling over time.